Gabriel5638/blog-website/README.md

 The testing documentation can be found at [TESTING.MD](TESTING.MD)

 ## Deployment
-- Setting up Heroku

-    * Go to the Heroku website (https://www.heroku.com/)
-    * Login to Heroku and choose *Create App*
-    * Click *New* and *Create a new app*
+I've used Heroku to host my website and in the following steps I will be describing how to deploy your project to Heroku as well;

+1. Access https://www.heroku.com and create an account or log in if you already have one.

+2. Once logged in, you will be directed to your dashboard.

+3. Click on the "New" button in the top right corner of the screen.

+4. From the drop-down menu, select "Create new app."

-    * Choose a name and select your location
+5. Choose an App Name and select a region that's closest to your location, then click "Create app."
-    * Go to the *Resources* tab
-    * From the Resources list select *Heroku Postgres*
-    * Navigate to the *Deploy* tab
-    * Click on *Connect to Github* and search for your repository
-    * Navigate to the *Settings* tab
-    * Reveal Config Vars and add your Cloudinary, Database URL (from Heroku-Postgres) and Secret key.

-- Deployment to Heroku

-    * Go to the Deploy tab.
-    * Choose the main branch for deploying and enable automatic deployment
-    * Select manual deploy for building the App
+6. Click on the "Settings" tab, then select "Config Vars."

+7. Click "Reveal Config Vars" and add the following configurations:
+   - CLOUDINARY_URL: <your cloudinary id goes here>
+   - DATABASE_URL: <your PostgreSQL database URL goes here>
+   - SECRET_KEY: <your secret key goes here>
+   - PORT: 8000
+   - DISABLE_COLLECTSTATIC: 1 (remove this before final deployment)

+8. In the "Buildpacks" field, click on the "Add buildpack" button.

+9. Choose "/heroku/python" and then save.

+10. Click on the "Deploy" tab at the top of the page.

+11. In the deployment method, choose GitHub and log in with your GitHub account.

+12. Choose the repository you want to deploy.

+13. Scroll down and click the "Deploy" button.

+14. Done!
+Your app is now deployed on Heroku.

 ### Fork the repository
 For creating a copy of the repository on your account and change it without affecting the original project, use<b>Fork</b> directly from GitHub:
-- On [My Repository Page](https://github.com/Gabriel5638?tab=repositories), press <i>Fork</i> in the top right of the page
-- A forked version of my project will appear in your repository<br></br>
+1. Go to the repository page you want to fork.
+For example, you can visit My Repository Page (https://github.com/Gabriel5638?tab=repositories).

+2. On the top-right corner of the repository page, click on the "Fork" button.
+This will create a forked copy of the repository on your GitHub account.

 ### Clone the repository
 For creating a clone of the repository on your local machine, use<b>Clone</b>:
+1. Go to the repository page you want to clone.
+For instance, you can visit My Repository Page (https://github.com/Gabriel5638/blog-website).

-- On [My Repository Page](https://github.com/Gabriel5638/blog-website), click the <i>Code</i> green button, right above the code window
+2. Click on the green "Code" button, located above the list of files.

-- Chose from <i>HTTPS, SSH and GitClub CLI</i> format and copy (preferably <i>HTTPS</i>)
-- In your <i>IDE</i> open <i>Git Bash</i>
+3. Choose the desired format for the clone link.
+For simplicity, select "HTTPS."

+4. Copy the provided URL.

+5. Open your preferred IDE or Git Bash terminal on your local machine.

-- Enter the command <code>git clone</code> followed by the copied URL
+6. Use the "git clone" command followed by the copied URL to clone the repository.
+For example:

-- Your clone was created
+7. Press Enter to initiate the cloning process.

+8. Your clone of the repository will be created in the specified directory on your local machine.

 <hr>

 ## Credits
 * "Hello Django" and "I think therefore I blog" lessons on code institute website, were used as heavy inspiration when designing this project.
 * Previous blog projects done by Code Institute students were also a big source of inspiration.
-* All the images uploaded on my website are from https://www.google.com/
+* All the images uploaded on my website are from https://www.google.com/ .
-* The homepage website description was created with the help of Grammarly.
+* The homepage website description and post writing were created with Grammarly.
 * Favicon was created using [this](https://favicon.io/) website.
-* Used [this] (https://www.youtube.com/watch?v=74eaw_nM5tY) as a guide in creating my custom scrollbar for the website.
+* Used [this](https://www.youtube.com/) as a guide in creating my custom scrollbar for the website.
-* [StackOverflow] was used for looking up small problems I had with python e.g  how to fix line too long error.
+* [StackOverflow](https://stackoverflow.com/) was used for looking up small problems I had with python e.g  how to fix line too long error.
-* Code Institute Tutors were also consulted on small issues.
-*
+* This [video](https://www.youtube.com/) was used to help me understand a lot more about django framework.
+* This [video](https://www.youtube.com/) helped better my understanding of python.
+* This [video](https://www.youtube.com/) helped explain the Views and URLs.
+* This [video](https://www.youtube.com/watch?v=5zNR3E6WRLE) helped me understand the django models.

 ## Acknowledgements
+* I would like to express my heartfelt gratitude to my mentor, Marcel, for his unwavering support, guidance, and encouragement throughout my learning journey at Code Institute.
+Marcel's expertise, patience, and willingness to help have been invaluable in helping me overcome challenges and grow as a developer.

+* I would also like to extend my thanks to all the dedicated tutors at Code Institute.
+Their expertise, constructive feedback, and prompt assistance have played a crucial role in shaping my skills and understanding of web development concepts.

+* I am immensely grateful to my family, with a special mention to my cousin, for their unwavering support during times of stress, as my cousin's attentive listening and thoughtful advice have been tremendously helpful to me.